farshadniayeshpour/NLP-text-analysis/README.md

 Due to the lack of sentiment annotation for Harry Potter books I decided to use Twitter data for sentiment analysis.

 ## More models on sentiment analysis:
-1. Recursive RNN (TreeLSTM) for sentiment classification (09)
+1. Recursive RNN (TreeLSTM) (09)
 2. BiLSTM with Attention/Transformer (07)
-3. Advanced character-level CNN text classification for sentiment analysis
+3. Advanced character-level CNN text classification

 ## Advanced models:
 1. Transformer implementation